-The open spaces she lived among as a child were a big influence on Carol in a young life where she loved being outdoors and in which books were mainly absent.
+The open spaces she lived among as a child formed Carol’s early education in an outdoor life where books were mainly absent.

-'Going to school was patchy and I missed out on years of education.
+'Going to school was patchy and I missed out on years of formal learning.
 Leaving Africa at the age of 16 to return to the UK, I had so much ground to make up and my mind was like a sponge, taking in all that it could.
 It was perhaps here that I developed a passion for learning - and for education - and by the time I left school, I had decided to become a teacher.
 But it had to wait.

 'I was two terms into a Degree in Bristol when life took a different turn.
 One of my Tanzanian stories was seen by Jack Wiggins, Editor of The South Wales Echo in Cardiff, who offered me a job as a reporter instead.

 'It was a good move.
 Journalism was a chance to learn so much about the world and to develop many skills.
 There were court proceedings to cover, local politicians to hold to account and people of all kinds to interview - and there was writing.
 These are the experiences which would eventually lead to the early books.